npm/ini/README.md

   after a section header.
 Some INI file parsers (for example the TOSHIBA FlashAir one) need this to parse the file successfully.
 By default, the additional newline is omitted.
+* `platform` String to define which platform this INI file is expected to be used with: when `platform` is `win32`, line terminations are CR+LF, for other platforms line termination is LF.
+By default the current platform name is used.

 For backwards compatibility reasons, if a `string` options is passed in, then it is assumed to be the `section` value.